Canop/bacon/website/src/community/bacon-dev.md

 Tell me what seems to be unclear or missing.

-Or for simple corrections, direcly edit the markdonw files at [the source](https://github.com/Canop/bacon/tree/main/website).
+Or for simple corrections, directly edit the markdown files at [the source](https://github.com/Canop/bacon/tree/main/website).
 The site is built with [ddoc](https://dystroy.org/ddoc).